ichorzepa/picoCTF2022/basic-mod2/README.md

 You can see, here we start from 0 to 26 for uppercase ASCI letters while in quest description characters 1-26 are the alphabet.
 Later we just get our modular inversion result and substract 1.

-Now open your message.txt and for each read number make basic mod operation (using % character).
+Now open your message.txt and for each read number make reverse mod operation.
 Then append flag with correct character from our simple dictionary.

 ```python
 with open("message.txt") as mess: